htcondor/htcondor/docs/version-history/development-release-series-89.rst

   docker commands.
   :ticket:`7485`

-- The *condor_master* and other condor daemons can now run as pid 1.
+- The *condor_master* and other condor daemons can now run as PID 1.
   This is useful when starting HTCondor inside a container.
   :ticket:`7472`